-This publication has been produced as part of a component of the Initiative for Climate Action Transparency project (ICAT) implemented by UNEP DTU Partnership (UDP), Verra and World Resources Institute (WRI).
-The views expressed in this publication are those of the authors and do not necessarily reflect the views of implementing partners.
+This publication has been produced as part of a component of the Initiative for Climate Action Transparency project (ICAT) implemented by UNEP DTU Partnership (UDP).
+The views expressed in this publication are those of the authors and do not necessarily reflect the views of UDP.